autoSteve/acMqtt/README.md

 The pieces of the puzzle include:
 * Home Assistant 'HAOS' running somewhere.
 Home Assistant 'Core' as a container is not enough, as add-ins are required to get a MQTT broker going (but you could use a separately installed MQTT broker elsewhere on your network and use 'core').
 HA Cloud talks to Google Assistant/Alexa, so a subscription is required if you want that.
-* Home Assistant plug-ins: 'Mosquitto broker', and file editor is also handy.
+* Home Assistant plug-ins: 'Mosquitto broker', and file editor or Studio Code Server is also handy.
 * Lua code on a C-Bus Automation Controller (SHAC/NAC/AC2/NAC2).
 * Keywords added to Automation Controller objects.